skwp/dotfiles/README.md

  RSI-reduction

  * Cmd-k and Cmd-d to type underscores and dashes (use ), since they are so common in code but so far away from home row
- * W - write a file (instead of :w, saving you keystrokes for the most common vim operation)
+ * ; instead of : - avoid Shift for common tasks, just hit semicolon to get to ex mode

  Buffer/Window Manipulation